sbagda01/sbagda01.github.io/_posts/first_day_at_work/2020-10-03-how-to-pretend-you-know-git.md

 ### Adding remotes

 As you have seen above, our repository, does not have any remotes yet, let's change that.
 I'm going to use GitHub as our centralized hosting provider in order to store our repository.
 In order to do that you will have to create an account on [GitHub](https://github.com/) and create a repository.
-I'm going to create an repository called `git-is-going-to-eat-you-code`.
+I'm going to create a repository called `git-is-going-to-eat-you-code`.

 ```bash
 Sergiys-MacBook-Pro:code sbagda01$ git remote add origin https://github.com/sbagda01/git-is-going-to-eat-you-code/